byAd12/Python_Tkinter-App/Information/Privacy Policy.md

-# MiniBoy Terms of Service
+# **MiniBoy Privacy Policy**
-### Creation date: **26/7/2022** | Last updated at: **26/7/2022** | ©️ Owner: **byAd12**
+Creation date: **26/7/2022** | Last updated at: **26/7/2022** | ©️ Owner: **byAd12**

-Your use of our bot "MiniBoy" implies that you agree to the Terms stated on this page, and these Terms will remain in effect while you use the service.

-**Terms:**

-* You agree that you will not contribute any content/actions that use our service or interact with our service.
-* You agree to not decompile or modify our software in any way.
-We may take legal steps if we detect these actions.
-* You understand that we reserve the right to warn/ban users of our service, for any reason; even if the user isn't directly violating our Terms.
-* You also understand, we may ban any user that breaks Discord's Terms of Service and/or Discord's Community Guidelines.
-* You agree not to spam or overuse our computing/storage resources.
-* You agree not to exploit a detected bug.
-It should be sent as a report to the developers instead.
-* You agree to our Privacy Policy.
-* You agree we shall not be held liable for users that abuse our service to perform malicious, or otherwise unlawful ventures.
-However, as stated previously in these Terms;
-We do uphold the right to warn/ban in these circumstances.
+## Information Collection And Use

+We collect different types of information for various purposes to improve our services and user experiences.
+We also collect information on how the users use our service to improve the ussage of MiniBoy.

-**Data that we collect:**
+## Data that we collect

-* We store your id.
+* We store your Discord id.
 * We store your guild id and channel id if you are ussing a system that we provide.

+## Use of the Data

+We use the data to:

+* Provide good services
+* Provide custom support to our clients
+* To prevent technical issues on our service
+* To monitor the usage of our Service

+## Data storage time

+We will only store the data in secure files that will not be lost under any circumstances.
+The data is retained until someone stops using our service, for example, if you kick the bot from their server, it will be automatically deleted from our files.

+We don't store the data all the time, we just store it for periods of time.

+## Changes to our Privacy Policy

-We reserve the right to change, modify, add, or remove portions of our Terms at any time, and you will still be expected to comply.
+We reserve the right to change, modify, add, or remove portions of our Privacy Policy.
 It is recommended to check this page periodically for changes.

-We may warn/ban users if we discover they didn't comply with these Terms.
+## Data security

+We remember that we **never** sell or transfer the data to other people.
+This is private so you are safe.

+## Contact us

+To contact us you can go on our [support server](https://discord.gg/aWQwP23T4M).